STEPS YOU CAN TAKE TO REDUCE YOUR HOME ENERGY COSTS

 - Prune branches from trees and bushes that block the sun’s warming rays into your home.

-- And don’t forget to check for possible tax breaks or discounts on homeowner insurance policies when you add energy-efficient items to your home, Check with local utility companies for free energy audits.
+- And don’t forget to check for possible tax breaks or discounts on homeowner insurance policies when you add energy-efficient items to your home, Check with local utility companies to see if they offer free energy audits.
 Certain energy saving devices may also be provided and installed free of charge.
 Lower income households typically qualify for these free products and services.

 Investments that lead to greater energy saving

 - Install a programmable thermostat.
-A programmable thermostat will automatically adjust the temperature to a lower setting in winter and a higher setting in summer when you are not at home.
+A programmable thermostat will automatically adjust the temperature to a lower setting in winter.
+Then come summer, reset your programmable thermostat and it will automatically adjust the temperature to a higher setting when you are not at home.
 This can lead to significant savings.
+We also have convenient Wi-Fi thermostats so you can adjust the temperature right from your phone.

 - Install caulking and weather-stripping.
 These items are relatively inexpensive and can save 5% to 30% on heating bills.
 Check for drafts, cracks and gaps.
 Some areas where cool air can penetrate include: window frames, around doors, wall or window-mounted air conditioners, attic hatches, baseboards, switch plates, electrical outlets, and foundations.